aws-samples/amazon-eks-security-immersion-day/content/5-detective-controls/2-analyze-controlplane-cloudtrail-logs/analyze-controlplane-logs/query-using-log-insights/index.en.md

 ![EKS Control Plane Logging View](/static/images/detective-controls/log-insights/log-insights-1.png)

 You should see some results, depending on how many logs you’ve generated.
-If you don’t see anything, try adjusting the timeframe, or wait a few minutes for the logs to ingest.
+If you don’t see anything, try adjusting the time frame, or wait a few minutes for the logs to ingest.

 ![EKS Control Plane Logging View](/static/images/detective-controls/log-insights/log-insights-2.png)